MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsExternalAccessPolicy.md

 ```

 ### -EnableAcsFederationAccess
 Indicates whether Teams meeting organized by the user can be joined by users of customer applications built using Azure Communication Services (ACS).
-This policy setting only applies if ACS Teams federation has been enabled at the tenant level using the cmdlet Set-CsTeamsAcsTeamsFederationConfiguration.
+This policy setting only applies if ACS Teams federation has been enabled at the tenant level using the cmdlet Set-CsTeamsAcsFederationConfiguration.

 To enable for all users, use the Set-CsExternalAccessPolicy cmdlet to update the global policy, setting the value to True.
 It can be disabled for selected users by assigning them a policy with federation disabled.